-Materials research and science are among the main driving forces for innovative products and processes, however usually with long lead times.
-This aims at mapping of excellent groups and at identification of highly relevant research areas in the field of knowledge based multifunctional materials in the perspective of next 5 to 30 years.
-Therefore the focus will be put on the fields that are relatively new or that need still long time for successful technology implementation.
-The Specific Support Activity will consist of combination of forecast process including interviewing of experts aiming at scientific and technological relevance and of the analysis of recent foresight studies occupied with the aspects of economic prosperity, environmental and social change as well as public safety and security issues.
+Materials research and science are among the main driving forces for innovative products and processes, albeit usually with long lead times.
+The SMART Project aimed to map excellent groups and identify highly relevant research areas in the field of knowledge-based multifunctional materials within the perspective of the next 5 to 30 years.
+Its focus, therefore, was put on materials-related fields which were relatively new or which still required long time periods for successful technology implementation.
+The SMART Specific Support Activity consisted of a combination of forecast processes (including the interviewing of more than 300 experts) for areas of scientific and technological relevance and the analysis of available foresight studies, accompanied with considerations of issues impacting economic prosperity, environmental and societal change and public safety and security.

-Following a broad screening the search will be focused on a limited number of highly promising fields (materials hot spots) by involving experts from academia and industry.
-On this basis road maps will be developed carrying information on scope, time horizon and bottlenecks.
-On this basis suggestions for the research needs and future actions will be developed and presented.
+Following a broad screening the search was focused to a limited number of highly promising fields (so-called materials “hot spots”) by involving experts from academia and industry.
+On this basis, roadmaps were developed to supply information on scopes, time horizons and probable bottlenecks.
+These in turn were used to identify future research requirements and actions.

-The progress in materials research and technology is one of the key drivers of innovation.
-The diversity and width of the field of materials research coupled with the strong impact of rapid progress in neighbouring disciplines cause difficulties in finding the best candidates for funding activities.
+Progress in materials research and technology is one of the key drivers of innovation.
+The diversity and width of the field of materials research coupled with the strong impact of rapid progress in neighbouring disciplines often results in difficulties in identifying the most suitable candidates for funding activities.

-The study will provide an overview of the most promising research topics in the materials research for the next three decades.
-It will summarize and complement the numerous other studies and roadmaps that have attempted to identify the ways in which material research will proceed in the future.
-Due to the focus on themes relevant for European research and the fact that many of the preceding studies are slowly becoming obsolete this joint undertaking of the present partnership will provide an up-to-date basis for preparation of research actions for the future.
+The SMART study provided an expert overview of the most promising research topics in materials research for the time period 2007-2035.
+It summarised and complemented various other studies and roadmaps which have attempted to identify the directions in which material research were expected to proceed.
+Because of its focus on themes strategically relevant for European research and the fact that many of the preceding studies were slowly becoming obsolete, the collaborative SMART project was able to provide an up-to-date basis for the preparation of research initiatives for the future.

-The involvement of many experts from different fields and countries will contribute to better structuring of the future research field.
-A more unified view on the important individual research themes and on their relative importance will be developed that can support the dialogue in Europe by better definition of the working fields.
-This process will be further enhanced by the workshops, where the European research representatives will jointly discuss and evaluate the findings of the study.
+The involvement of a large number of experts from varying disciplines and from many countries contributed to a better structuring of the future materials research field.
+A more unified view of key individual research topics and on their relative importance was developed which supported the dialogue on future research directions in Europe by more closely defining the areas requiring action.
+This process was particularly enhanced through the workshops where European research representatives jointly discussed the findings of the study.

-One of the impacts of the study will be also the identification of the infrastructures and techniques needed for the unhindered advance of the research.
-This concerns not only hardware such as radiation sources or analytical equipment but also innovative means for networking and education.
+Another impact of SMART was the identification of the infrastructures and techniques required for the unhindered advance of materials research.
+This concerned not only hardware such as radiation sources or analytical equipment but also included innovative means for networking and education.

 Contribution to policy developments

-SMART will deliver an important contribution to the European Research Area by making the specific skills and deficits of European excellence transparent.
-This transparency is the prerequisite for a healthy competition and synergies between European researchers, enterprises and innovation systems.
-It could also give impulses for multinational governmental or regional research programmes by identification of “hot topics” in materials research on medium to long term.
-Moreover, the identification of fields of long term importance might have also a positive effect on sector of education.
-Last but not least, the benchmarking of European position in world-wide context might contribute to better definition of future measures on European scale.
+SMART also delivered an important contribution to the European Research Area by making transparent the specific skills (and deficits) of European excellence in materials research.
+Such a transparency is the pre-requisite for healthy competition and for synergies between European researchers, enterprises and innovation systems.
+It also gave impulses for multinational governmental or regional research programmes by the identification of “hot topics” in materials research on the medium-to-long term.
+Moreover, the identification of fields of long-term importance also had a positive effect on the education sector.
+Finally, the benchmarking of Europe’s position within the world-wide context contributed to a clearer definition of future required measures on the European scale.